blinksh/blink/README.md

 In MCPSession.m, you will need to edit "appGroupFiles" to reflect the name of the shared directory (it will be related to your Apple ID).
 There are two environment variables: $HOME links to the Blink-specific directory, $SHARED links to the shared directory.

 From Vim, you can open the files in $SHARED.
 You can also edit Vim so it opens by default in the shared directory.

+curl opens access to file transfers to and from your iPad (ftp, http, scp, sftp...).
+For scp and sftp, it requires SSH keys.
+Create them with Blink key mechanism creation, copy the public key to the machine you want to connect to and you're set.

+SSH keys are stores in $HOME/Documents/.ssh

 # Obtaining Blink
 Blink is available now on the [AppStore](http://itunes.apple.com/app/id1156707581).
 Check it out!